 The Takeaway

-Don’t wait if you anticipate being late on your credit card payment.
-A credit card hardship program can help lift you out of spiraling debt and avoid future default.
+If you anticipate falling behind on your credit card payment, a credit card hardship program may help you avoid spiraling debt and future default.
 Remember, you still owe the debt, but it’s worth talking to your credit card issuer to see how it can help you through this difficult period.

 After successfully completing a credit card hardship program — and regaining financial stability — your card issuer might offer to unfreeze your credit card account, based on your hardship agreement.